The African Energy Atlas 2016/2017 is now available to purchase.

-Expanded to 92 pages, the new edition of the Atlas features enlarged power and upstream sections.
-In particular, West Africa power is being expanded from three maps to six to provide greater detail of Senegal/Gambia/Guinea-Bissau (one map), Guinea/Sierra Leone/Liberia (one map), Mali/Burkina Faso (one map), Ghana/Togo/Benin (one map) and Côte d'Ivoire.
+In particular, the new edition of the Atlas expands coverage of West Africa power from three maps to six to provide greater detail of Senegal/Gambia/Guinea-Bissau (one map), Guinea/Sierra Leone/Liberia (one map), Mali/Burkina Faso (one map), Ghana/Togo/Benin (one map) and Côte d'Ivoire.
+Coverage of South Africa's power sector has also been expanded with a new double-page map.

 New upstream coverage includes a third map of Egypt providing greater detail for Red Sea acreage, a second map for the Niger Delta and an additional Angola map, allowing additional detail of the Lower Congo Basin and Cabinda.